SooryaGeorge7/Dublin-Eats/README.md

 - Ability to register and login with social media accounts.
 - Allow for users to report other users to the site admin incases of inappropraite comments or reviews.
 - Mechanism for users to easily contact the site admin.
+- Implement a refresh button for review page- i thought of this at last second.
+This could have been implemented easily but i just ran out of time.

 ## **The Surface Plane**

 ### **Design**

-Design of website was thought out through colorscheme, typography and imagery and was carried out through the entirety of the website.
+Design of website was thoughtout through color scheme, typography and imagery.It was carried out through the entirety of the website.

 #### **Colour Scheme**